vidyasonawane/RahulMahale.io/content/blogs/Creating-new-Disk-partition-and-formatting-it-in-Linux.md

 1. Log into GNOME as a regular user.

 2. Use __Disk Utility__ to create a partition.
-Enter the root password when prompted by the _Authenticaion is required to create a partition_ dialog.
+Enter the root password when prompted by the _Authentication is required to create a partition_ dialog.

 3. Format the file system and assign it a label.

-4. Test the file system by mounting it with __Disk Utility__ (It will be mounted on the directoy `/media/your-label`.)
+4. Test the file system by mounting it with __Disk Utility__ (It will be mounted on the directory `/media/your-label`.)

 5. Open a shell prompt with _Application_ —> _System Tools_ —> _Terminal_.